aaronmckinstry706/imaterialist/journal.md

 Then I can use the model averaging function, as I did before, to combine it with model averaging.
 Awesome!

 Now the only thing to figure out is how to transform the list of crops into a single tensor for concatenation into batches.
+I wrote the code.
+Now I need to write the test function.
+I need two "crops", which perform differently for the same network.
+I wrote the test function.
+Now I need to write the transformation function.
+I wrote it, and debugged some issues with the n-crop averaging that I discovered.

+After doing 5-crop averaging, the score was only increased to 86.5%, an increase of 0.4%--which is negligible.

+It is too late to train another model, I think, as the submission is due Wednesday--though that would probably increase the accuracy even further.
+It is also too late to attempt some sort of crazy method I've never tried before.
+All this being said, the best option is to write the test output functions and make my final submission (with approximately 13.5% error; not bad, considering the difficulty of the problem!).

+I will plan this in the morning, and execute this in the afternoon.